Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 ## Introduction

 A proper risk assessment takes into account the chance and impact of a certain risk and the cost of securing against that risk.
-Maybe you lock your door, because it gives great security benifits at little expense.
+Maybe you lock your door, because it gives great security benefits at little expense.
 Maybe you don't own a bulletproof car, because the expense doesn't weigh up against the small chance of getting shot at.
 For some people this balance tips the other way: if you are rich and likely to get shot at, maybe you do buy an armored car.

 The same principles hold for cyber security.
 It makes little sense to spend more money on preventive measures than that can be lost in an attack.
 To correctly make decisions about how much to invest in securing and mitigating risk, companies need some information on the risk of getting hacked.